- Visit Metric and Visit Metric Time Series Cards Versus Other Card Types

 In all three scenarios above, the Visit ID is different for a search and a click even though the click and the search have the same Search ID.

-The Visit Browser (and visit metric card) visit count only takes into account the Visit ID when linking events.
+The Visit Browser (and visit metric card) visit count only considers the Visit ID when linking events.

 The Visit Browser can thus be used for troubleshooting improperly tracked visits as well as allowing visit metric cards to use filters on the complete visit instead of individual events.